Starfish-develop/Starfish/docs/cookbook.rst

     # create the grid using settings in config.yaml
     pca.py --create

+    # Plot all of the eigenspectra and the histogram of weights
+    pca.py --plot=eigenspectra

     # reconstruct the grid at the synthetic grid points, plotting the difference
     pca.py --plot=reconstruct